ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/pos-vs-pow/index.md

 ## Security {#security}

 Overall, proof-of-stake is thought to be more secure than proof-of-work.
-However, it has only recently been implemented for the real Ethereum Mainnet and is not as "[Lindy](https://en.wikipedia.org/wiki/Lindy_effect)" as proof-of-work.
+However, it has only recently been implemented for the real Ethereum Mainnet and is not as "[Lindy](https://en.wikipedia.org/wiki/Lindy_effect)" as proof-of-work, meaning it has not been as time-proven.
 The following sections discuss the pro's and cons of proof-of-stake's security model compared to proof-of-work.

 ### Cost to attack {#cost-to-attack}